 British Columbian by birth, I grew up in a lovely and wild area in north central BC.
 Although I now make my home on the west coast,I deeply value the unique perspective gained from my rural upbringing.

 It’s an interactive medium that is ever-changing, but allows me to combine my love of writing with my affinity for my fellow British Columbian’s.

 I’ve made a strong commitment to bring my readers the best of this over the years,by reporting stories covering every level of government.

 I’ve broken many compelling stories on the provincial government here and in former columns.
 Getting to the bottom of a story here can take months in my spare time & requires patience and dogged persistence, but I do usually get the answers our readers want and deserve.

 The lack of accountability and transparency within our provincial and federal governments has been the driving force behind the bulk of my research and reporting.

-In the summer of 2012,I was very proud to have been asked to join the team of extraordinary bloggers at the HuffingtonPost BC to share my views on the changing political landscape in our province and was honoured to appear as a featured blogger in the launch edition.
+In the summer of 2012,I was very proud to be invited to join the team of extraordinary bloggers at the Huffington Post BC to share my views on the changing political landscape in our province and was honoured to appear as a featured blogger in the launch edition.

 “To strive, to seek, to find.. and never to yield.” ~ Ulysses